Neighborhood-Traffic-Flow/neighborhoodtrafficflow/docs/functional-specification.md

 * User: Hover mouse over specific street
     * Dashboard: Display street name and road type

-**Use case 4**: User wants to compare traffic flow, speed limits, and road types of specific neighborhood to the rest of the city
+**Use case 4**: User wants to compare traffic flow, speed limits, and road types of specific neighborhood to entire city
 * User: Select neighborhood in drop-down menu or click on neighborhood in map
     * Dashboard: Display statistical plots for traffic flow, speed limits, and road types for specific neighborhood
 * User: Hover mouse over chart